EloiStree/2025_07_30_IntegerToSceneAndPrefab/README.md

 - `I_S_21000002_WEB_XR.txt` Scene Only Web GL XR

 Put description inside the file in English of what the scene or prefab is suppose to be.

+EN: The following part is for English language (future feature of this tool should be multilanguage.)
+Keyword: enter, keyword, here
+OneLine: Enter a one line description here